jaimeechevarria/jaimeechevarria.github.io/_posts/2018-10-02-modelling-my-home.md

 mathjax: true
 ---

-This is a modelling project of my own house using Google SketchUp application.
+This is a modelling project of my own house using Google SketchUp 3D modelling software developed by *Trimble Navigation*.
 Colors and details follows faithfully the reality.
-To create this design I used the original plans of the house.
+To create this design I used the original blueprints of the house.
 I hope you like it.

 [Click here to see the 3D model](https://1drv.ms/u/s!AjJE1jku6Rgih7FDaN-QRHRrqWi5pg)